 How Do Time and Materials Contracts Work?

-The contractor and client agree on the goal of the project and specify the finished product.
-It might not be feasible to define all the steps along the way.
+First, the contractor and client agree on the goal of the project and specify the finished product.
+However, it might not be feasible to define all the steps along the way.
 Within that framework, they agree on hourly wages for the contractor’s employees, as well as for subcontractors.
 The contractor also specifies the materials to be used, along with a markup rate for material prices.

-Time and materials contracts are best when the scope of the job or its duration cannot be determined before work begins, as is sometimes the case in construction projects.
+T&M contracts are best when the scope of the job or its duration can’t be determined before work begins, as is sometimes the case with construction projects.
 When renovating an old building, for example, removing walls may uncover rot or other damage not visible before the job started.
-Another situation ripe for a time and materials contract is when the materials prices are likely to change.
+Another situation ripe for a T&M contract is when materials prices are likely to change.
 Perhaps lumber costs or gas prices are predicted to rise significantly over the duration of the job.

 What Should Be Included in a Time and Materials Contract?

-Besides specifying the goals of the project, a time and materials contract should include a fixed price for labor that includes wages, overhead, general and administrative costs and a markup for profit.
-Materials cost should include freight, taxes and a standard markup — usually between 15% and 35%.
-Where appropriate, the contract should also specify a maximum price by way of a not-to-exceed clause.
+Besides specifying the goals of the project, a T&M contract should include a fixed price for labor that includes wages, overhead, general and administrative costs, and a markup for profit.
+Materials cost should include freight, taxes, and a standard markup—usually between 15% and 35%.
+Where appropriate, the contract should also specify a maximum price by way of an NTE clause.

 Parts of a Time and Materials Contract

-The goal of any contract is to meet the project requirements, cover the contractor’s costs and overhead and deliver a profit to the contractor.
-To that end, these items are usually included in a time and materials contract.
+The goal of any contract is to meet the project requirements, cover the contractor’s costs and overhead, and deliver a profit to the contractor.
+To that end, these items are usually included in a T&M contract:

-• Labor rates: This should include the hourly wages for not only the laborers and subcontractors, but also administrators who manage the project and billing.
+• Labor rates: These should include the hourly wages for not only the laborers and subcontractors, but also administrators who manage the project and billing.

 • Maximum labor hours: To guard against runaway costs and protect the client, a maximum number of labor hours can be specified.
 Any excess hours must be absorbed by the contractor.